 For many patients participating in medical weight loss programs, managing their medication can sometimes be confusing, especially when it comes to understanding the differences between concentration, quantity, and units injected.
 To ensure safety and effectiveness, it’s helpful to have a clear understanding of these terms.

 Please note the dose of your medication will be labeled.
 This blog is a deep dive into understanding the numbers involved.
 This is not a math test!
 If you have any questions about your dosing, please reach out to your clinician.
+Please note that some of these medications are no longer available since Semaglutide and Tirzepatide have been removed from the FDA shortage list.

 What is Concentration?